×

 "It does not take much but unless you marry a Chinese citizen you can only stay here for one year and then you have to leave and get a new visa.
 In order to get a new visa you have to go back to you home country.
 And, there is no guarantee China will give you a new visa.
 No reason they won't either," said one expat in Nanning, Guangxi Provence.

 "In Xi'An $1,600 a month easy including rent, $500 2brm, 2 ba apt.
 Hans (Think Heineken flavor) qt. size beer here .35 made by Ting Tao.
 We have eaten multi-course meals here for 4 people for under $30 with beer or Chinese vodka incl. at nice restaurants.
 Be aware that prices change dramatically for foreigners.
 I've gotten in the habit of staying out of sight while my wife shops at little kiosks (they're everywhere).
 Major dept stores are better, prices are marked.
 Carry a calculator to do exchange rate bec. no matter how smart you are, one slip or momentary lapse can cost you $.
 Shop around as prices from one street vendor to another may vary dramatically.
 And even though it may seem like a good deal by American standard prices, just shop around a lil bit first.
 And one imp. thing, walking away from a vendor does not mean that they will call after you and lower the price as in some other countries.
 It does not mean the first price they gave you is the lowest and a good price.
-That being said, we had someone call after us and lower the pricetowhat we thoguht was a good price only to find the same item later at less than half that price. hence, know your prices," wrote a person living in Xi'an.
+That being said, we had someone call after us and lower the pricetowhat we thoguht was a good price only to find the same item later at less than half that price. hence, know your prices," explained one expat living in Xi'an.

 Will I save money living in China?

 "A little more expensive day to day than what I expected, but my wife is "retired" she is 50 and her daughter lives with us so I am spending for 3 instead of one.
 On the other hand I now live in her apartment which she owns so there is no rent to pay.
 However her apartment is only about 600 sq ft, 2 bedrooms with a small quest room which we use for our computers, my file cabinet, bookcases and two wardrobes.
-I am thinking of renting a 30 to 40 sq meter apartment to use as a work area," explained one expat living in Nanning, Guangxi Provence.
+I am thinking of renting a 30 to 40 sq meter apartment to use as a work area," remarked one in Nanning, Guangxi Provence.

 What is the average cost of housing in China?